 What Is Dormant Seeding?

 Dormant seeding is the process of seeding your lawn after the normal growing season.
 The seeds will be ready to become little baby grass plants when the weather conditions are right.
 We dormant seed when the weather will be consistently cold, under 40 degrees.
 December and January are ideal.
 The cold weather allow for the seeds to lay dormant in the soil, waiting for temperatures to warm up, usually in late March.
 August and September are still the best months to seed.
-If you missed your ideal window, dormant seeding is still a great option.
+If you missed your ideal window, you still have options.

-- It has been shown that dormant seeding produces grass plants up to 15 days earlier than spring seeding.
+- Research shows that dormant seeding produces grass plants up to 15 days earlier than spring seeding.

 - In cold weather, there will be less of a need for weed and disease control strategies.